learning2hash/learning2hash.github.io/tutorial.md

 print(classes[:,54356])   # 0
 </pre>

-In this case we see that LSH performs very well, with most of the collding images coming from the same class label (0).
-We now quantify the performance of LSH using the hash lookup success rate as the number of hashcode bits are varied.
+In this case we see that LSH performs very well, with most of the colliding images coming from the same class label (0).
+We now quantify the performance of LSH using the precision at search radius 10 as the number of hashcode bits are varied.

 Parts of this tutorial were inspired by the text-based LSH tutorial [here](http://ethen8181.github.io/machine-learning/recsys/content_based/lsh_text.html).